 Small Entryway Solutions

-Turn an unused corner into a cozy catchall to combine your laundry area with entryway functionality.
+Add entryway functionality to your laundry area by turning an unused corner into a cozy catchall.
 Easy-to-install hooks keep coats and bags off the floor.
 Attractive containers store small items within reach.

 Back Door: Shoe Storage

-A roll-out bench gives provides a place to take off shoes, which then can be placed right into the cubbies below the seat.
-Carpet tiles such as these are ideal for an entryway.
-If one of the tiles is permanently stained, it can easily be replaced with a new tile.
+A roll-out bench provides a place to take off shoes, which can then be placed right into the cubbies below the seat.
+To protect your entryway floors, consider lining them with carpet tiles.
+If one of the tiles gets stained, it can easily be replaced with a new tile.

 Back Door: Squeaky Clean

 The key to organization is finding creative ways to keep everything in its place.
 Making use of unused space can help achieve that goal.
-Slip essential cleaning supplies into door-mount organizers.
+For easy access when entryway messes happen, slip essential cleaning supplies into door-mount organizers.
 This collection is housed in a high cabinet, out of reach of children and pets.

 Front Door: Stylish Storage

-Wire baskets on sliding tracks are perfect for tucking extra shoes and small items.
-The basket pulls right out, making all the contents visible.
+Wire baskets on sliding tracks are perfect for stashing extra shoes and small items.
+The basket easily slides out, making all the contents visible.
 Retrofit existing cubbies and cabinets with this functionality by installing do-it-yourself track hardware.

 Front Door: Basket Solution

 Use lidded baskets to store infrequently used items.
-For those items you use every day, try a bowl-like basket, an all-in-one place to throw your keys, sunglasses -- and during winter -- gloves and scarves.
+For items you use every day, try a bowl-like basket with an open top.
+This provides an all-in-one place to throw your keys, sunglasses, or accessories like gloves and scarves.

 Front Door: Photo Frame Labels

-Be in the storage know and clearly label all boxes and bins stashed in your entryway, so you can easily track down what you're on the hunt for.
-Small photo frames were glued to these baskets and labels were inserted into the frame opening.
+Clearly label all boxes and bins stashed in your entryway.
+This makes it easy for you (and other family members) to track down what you're on the hunt for.
+These DIY labels are small photo frames with labels inserted into the frame opening.

 Mudroom: Hang Time

 A second bench has open space underneath for storing shoes and tall items.
-Baskets are attractive storage solutions and fit nicely on the shelf above the bench.
-Shallow drawers below the seat function like trays.
-The homeowners can see what's inside without having to dig around.
+Baskets are attractive storage solutions that fit nicely on the shelf above the bench.
+Shallow drawers below the seat function like trays that make it convenient to see what's inside without digging around.